algibson1/tea_subscriptions/README.md

 # Tea Subscriptions

-This project is a RESTful API to for a tea subscription service.
+This project is a RESTful API for a tea subscription service.

 ## Versions
-Ruby 3.2.2
+- Ruby 3.2.2
-Rails 7.0.8
+- Rails 7.0.8

 ## Installation
 Fork and clone this repository

 Install all gems
 ```
 bundle exec install